lvgl/lvgl/docs/overview/scroll.md

 #### Styling
-The scrollbars have its own dedicated part, called `LV_PART_SCROLLBAR`.
+The scrollbars have their own dedicated part, called `LV_PART_SCROLLBAR`.
 For example a scrollbar can turned to red like this:
 ```c
 static lv_style_t style_red;
 lv_style_init(&style_red);